OpenNews/srccon/logistics.md

 ## Lodging

-We have reserved a block of rooms at the [Marriott Courtyard Portland City Center](http://www.marriott.com/hotels/travel/pdxpc-courtyard-portland-city-center/), 550 SW Oak St, at a base rate of $239 a night.
-To get the conference rate, please [use this link to register](http://www.marriott.com/meeting-event-hotels/group-corporate-travel/groupCorp.mi?resLinkData=SRCCON%20Room%20Block%5Epdxpc%60WESWESA%60239.00%60USD%60false%601%607/26/16%607/31/16%607/5/16&app=resvlink&stop_mobi=yes) or call the hotel directly at 503-505-5000 (or Marriott central reservations at 800-606-3717) and mention SRCCON.
-The reserved block of rooms will be available until all rooms are booked, or July 7, whichever happens first—booking early is always a good idea.

-Other hotels not far from the conference venue include:
+Our discounted room block at the [Marriott Courtyard Portland City Center](http://www.marriott.com/hotels/travel/pdxpc-courtyard-portland-city-center/), 550 SW Oak St, is fully booked.
+There are still rooms available at the hotel, but they are regular rate (with slight discounts reported via various online booking systems).
+There are lots of other hotels available near the conference venue, including:

 **[The Benson](https://www.coasthotels.com/hotels/oregon/portland/the-benson-hotel/) ($269)**
 <br>0.4 miles away